Loren AliKhan: Early life and education

-AliKhan is the daughter of immigrants from Pakistan.
-AliKhan received her Bachelor of Arts from Bard College at Simon's Rock in 2003 and her Juris Doctor from the Georgetown University Law Center in 2006.
+AliKhan was born in 1983 in Baltimore County, Maryland.
+She graduated from Bard College at Simon's Rock in 2003 with a Bachelor of Arts, summa cum laude, in social studies.
+She then attended Georgetown University Law Center, where she was an editor of the Georgetown Law Journal.
+She graduated in 2006 with a J.D., magna cum laude, and Order of the Coif membership.

 Legal career

-After graduating from law school, AliKhan clerked for Judges Louis H. Pollak of the United States District Court for the Eastern District of Pennsylvania (2006-2007) and Thomas L. Ambro of the United States Court of Appeals for the Third Circuit (2007-2008).
-She was then a Bristow Fellow in the Office of the Solicitor General of the United States before joining the Washington, D.C. office of O'Melveny & Meyers.
+After graduating from law school, AliKhan was a law clerk for judge Louis H. Pollak of the United States District Court for the Eastern District of Pennsylvania from 2006 to 2007 and for judge Thomas L. Ambro of the United States Court of Appeals for the Third Circuit from 2007 to 2008.
+She was then a Bristow Fellow in the Office of the Solicitor General of the United States before joining the Washington, D.C. office of O'Melveny & Myers.
 In 2013, AliKhan joined the Office of the District of Columbia Attorney General as a Deputy Solicitor General.
 In that role, she represented the District of Columbia's interests in appellate litigation before the District of Columbia Court of Appeals, United States Court of Appeals for the District of Columbia Circuit, Supreme Court of the United States, and other appellate tribunals.

 On March 1, 2018, D.C.
-Attorney General Karl Racine appointed AliKhan as the District's second Solicitor General, succeeding Todd Kim.
+Attorney General Karl Racine appointed AliKhan as the District's second solicitor general, succeeding Todd Kim.

+Judicial career

 D.C. court of appeals service

-On September 30, 2021, President Joe Biden nominated AliKhan to serve as an Associate Judge for the District of Columbia Court of Appeals.
+On September 30, 2021, President Joe Biden nominated AliKhan to serve as an associate judge for the District of Columbia Court of Appeals.
 President Biden nominated AliKhan to the seat vacated by Judge John R. Fisher, who retired on August 22, 2020.
 On December 2, 2021, a hearing on her nomination was held before the Senate Homeland Security and Governmental Affairs Committee.
 Her nomination was reported to the full Senate on December 15, 2021.
 On February 2, 2022, the Senate invoked cloture on her nomination by a 55–40 vote.
-On February 8, 2022, the Senate confirmed her nomination by a 55–41 vote.
+On February 8, 2022, her nomination was confirmed by a 55–41 vote.
 She was sworn in by Chief Judge Anna Blackburne-Rigsby on February 18, 2022.
+Her service was terminated on December 13, 2023 when she was elevated to the U.S. District Court.